razetime/limn/spec.md

 `⊛` sets a random direction in the drawing canvas(1-360).

-`⮺` copies a region given width and height and pushes an Image Object to the stack.
+`⮺` copies a region given arrow string, width and height and pushes an Image Object to the stack.